Puerto Ángel: The town

-Fishing is still the economic base of this small community of 2,440 with local tourism coming second.
-Tourists come from the city of Oaxaca, from neighboring states such as Veracruz or from further north, driving down from the city of Mexico, and are usually from working class or lower middle class families.
-The town sees very few Western tourists due to the ageing nature of hotels which lack mod cons.
+Fishing is still the economic base of Puerto Ángel, with local tourism coming second.
+Tourists come from the city of Oaxaca, neighboring states such as Veracruz, or from further north, driving down from the city of Mexico, and are usually from working class or lower middle class families.
+The town sees very few Western tourists due to the ageing nature of hotels which are lacking in modern conveniences.
 For example, the town has no hot water, suffers frequent power cuts and intermittent WiFi.
-There is no air conditioning in any of the hotels and hygiene standards sometimes lack in local food establishments.
+Hygiene standards sometimes lack in local food establishments.
 Also as detailed below, as a fishing town, the smell of rotting fish lingers in the air which to Western tourists may be unappealing.
 As a result of the lack of outside tourists the town retains a rustic, ragged charm and continues to be steeped in local culture.
 While the main road, Boulevard Vigilio Uribe is fully paved, many others are not and encountering wandering farm animals is not uncommon.
 The town's center is marked by a small plaza adjoining a pier at the intersection of Vigilio Uribe and Vasconcelos.
 The smell of rotting fish innards and the processing of fish is distinct.
 There is a small naval installation located on the west side of the bay.
 Puerto Ángel is several times larger than the nearby ocean communities of Mazunte or Zipolite and has a steady stream of traffic on its streets.
 The town has essential services such as police doctor, pharmacies, Internet and basic markets.
 Banking is best done in the nearby city of Pochutla.

 Like other parts of the "Riviera Oaxaqueña", Puerto Ángel is popular with Mexican tourists looking for a relaxing atmosphere.
 The town fills during Easter Week, a popular time for vacationing in Mexico.
 There is limited nightlife and no loud discos.
-Accommodations here are very basic without hot showers and air conditioning, rooms are worn with time, however, as mosquitoes are active here, especially at night, most places provide mosquito netting.
+Accommodations here are very basic without hot showers, rooms are worn with time, however, as mosquitoes are active here, especially at night, most places provide mosquito netting.
 Hotels in the main part of town are not on the beach itself due to its commercial nature but rather on the hillsides.
 A number of beachside hotels exist at Playa Panteón.